salimkabeer/DockerTutorial/README.md

  7. WORKDIR -> set the working directory for subsequent commands.
  8. EXPOSE -> An important instruction to inform your users about the ports your application is listening on.
               EXPOSE will not publish the port, you need to use docker run -p... to do that when you start the container.
- 9. CMD and ENTRYPOINT -> CMD is the instruction to specify what component is to be run by your image with arguments in the following form: CMD [“executable”, “param1”, “param2”…].
+ 9. CMD  -> CMD is the instruction to specify what component is to be run by your image with arguments in the following form: CMD [“executable”, “param1”, “param2”…].
              You can only specify one CMD in a Dockerfile (OK, physically you can specify more than one, but only the last one will be used).

-             ENTRYPOINT as the main executable of your image.
-In this case whatever you specify in CMD will be added to ENTRYPOINT as parameters.
-                 ENTRYPOINT ["git"]
-                 CMD ["--help"]
+10. ENTRYPOINT -> is preferred when you want to define a container with a specific executable.
+You cannot override an ENTRYPOINT when starting a container unless you add the --entrypoint flag.

- 10. ONBUILD - give more flexibility to your team and clients.
+11. ONBUILD - give more flexibility to your team and clients.
 You can specify instructions with ONBUILD that will be executed when your image is used as the base image of another Dockerfile.
             This is useful when you want to create a generic base image to be used in different variations by many Dockerfiles, or in many projects or by many parties.